 The Tweezerman is the top pick across the board by publications covering beauty products.

-Allure has awarded the Tweezerman Slant Tip a “Best of Beauty” award for 12 years and counting, saying “These really are the best tweezers we’ve tried: They firmly grip hairs at the base to ease them out without pinching; they come with a lifetime guarantee and free sharpening.
+Allure has awarded the Tweezerman Slant Tip a “Best of Beauty” award for 13 years and counting, saying, “These really are the best tweezers we’ve tried: They firmly grip hairs at the base to ease them out without pinching; they come with a lifetime guarantee and free sharpening.
 And the bright colors make them easy to find in a crowded makeup bag.”
-InStyle lists it as a Best Beauty Buy: “This winner garners more superlatives than a high school yearbook: best, sharpest, most precise.
-While other tweezers yank out hair, this angled model lifts hairs, so you can catch even the most stubborn ones.”
+InStyle lists it as a Best Beauty Buy: “These are ‘the Swiss Army knife of the beauty world,’ says L.A. makeup artist Amy Strozzi.
+At first pluck, the tapered side grabs the wispiest hairs; the flat end makes fast work of longer ones.”

 Not coincidentally, the Tweezerman ends up as the best-selling model for most vendors.
 Beauty Bar has the Tweezerman Slant as their top-selling tweezer, and Beauty Assist, a grooming reference site, picks the Tweezerman as their recommendation for the best tweezers.
 W magazine blogger Justin Breton lists the Tweezermans as one of the “five beauty products I live for and use every day.”